openstack/ironic-specs/specs/approved/ipxe-swift-tempurls.rst

 Dependencies
 ============

-* This patch depends on the blueprint `ipxe-dymic-config
+* This patch depends on the specification `ipxe-dymic-config
   <https://review.openstack.org/#/c/177726/>`_ that makes the iPXE
   configuration files to be dynamically generated.